1. Children seek more autonomy as they enter a stage of self-definition and may resist bedtime.

-You’ve probably noticed that your little one seeks more independence now.
-He is entering a stage in which he begins to define what he likes and doesn’t like, and wants to exercise his autonomy.
-If your little one is at this stage, and you notice that he resists bedtime, a good piece of advice is to allow him to participate in the routine.
-Here are different ideas that you can try at home to encourage your child’s independence and help him enjoy bedtime.
+You’ve probably noticed that now your little one seeks more independence.
+They are entering a stage in which they begin to define what they like and don’t like, and want to exercise their autonomy.
+If your little one is going through this and you notice that they resist bedtime, a good piece of advice is to allow them to participate in the routine.
+Here are different ideas that you can try at home to encourage your child’s autonomy and help them enjoy bedtime.

-• Continue implementing your regular bedtime routine but give him the opportunity to express his opinion and to make his own choices.
+- Continue implementing your regular bedtime routine, but allow them to express their opinion and to make their own choices.

-• Give him pajamas options, let him choose the story you’ll read together, which stuffed animal to sleep with or even how many of them!
-Letting him participate will make your little one feel that he is in control of his own decisions.
+- Give them pajamas options, let them choose the story you’ll read together, which stuffed animal to sleep with, or even how many of them!
+Letting them participate will make your little one feel in control of their own decisions.

-• Decorate his room with his favorite stuffed animals, so he feels comfortable and enjoys it.
+- Decorate their room with their favorite stuffed animals, so they feel comfortable and enjoy being there.

-• Let your child choose his favorite night light.
+- Let your child choose their favorite night light.

-• Don’t ask your little one if he wants to go to sleep or not, because he can answer “NO!”
-Instead, ask “Do you want to go to bed before or after listening to the goodnight story?”
+- Don’t ask your little one if they want to go to sleep or not, because they can answer “No!”.
+Instead, ask “Do you want to go to bed before or after listening to the goodnight story?”.

-Remember that in spite of being open to giving your child options to choose from, you are in charge of his sleep.
-You have the final say, not your little one, so feel confident to establish the necessary rules for your child to sleep well.
-Sympathize with and listen to your child, you can say: “I know you want to stay up, but it’s bedtime.
-Let’s choose your pajamas and the goodnight book.”
-You can also ask: “Do you want to brush your teeth before or after putting on your pajamas?”
-Providing options allows you to reach your goal and fulfill your purpose as a parent: peacefully helping your child do what’s best for his well-being.
+Remember that, even if you’re giving your child options to choose from, you are in charge of their sleep schedule.
+You have the final word, not your little one, so feel confident to establish the necessary rules for your child to sleep well.
+Sympathize with and listen to them.
+You can say: “I know you want to stay up, but it’s bedtime.
+Let’s choose your pajamas and the goodnight book”.
+You can also ask: “Do you want to brush your teeth before or after putting on your pajamas?”.
+Providing options allows you to reach your goal and fulfill your purpose as a parent: fostering your child’s autonomy while peacefully helping them do what’s best for their well-being.